 One of the common misconceptions about a reverse mortgage is that you will no longer own your home, you still own and live in your house.
-All reverse mortgages are government insured and do not affect social security.

 As long as the home is the primary residence, the borrower is not required to pay back the loan until the home is sold or vacated.